Help In The Community – Health

 14. Pharmac – Practical tips for giving medicine to kids

 The brochure ‘Practical tips for giving medicine to kids’ is available in multiple languages, for download or for free ordering.
 Click here for ‘Practical tips of giving medicine to kids’

-From 1 January 2013, the amount you contribute towards the cost of your medication increases from $3 to $5 per new prescription item.
+From 1 January 2013, the amount you contribute towards the cost of your medication increased to $5 per new prescription item.
 Prescriptions for children under six are still free.
 If your medicine is not fully subsidised, there may be an additional cost.

 By using a Pharmaceutical Subsidy Card, no person or family need pay more than an extra $40 per year for their new prescription items as a result of this change.
 They will pay a maximum of $100 on prescription charges in any one year.